 Caribbean Visionary Scholarship

 The Caribbean Visionary Scholarship seeks to make tertiary education possible for some of the region’s top scholars who might otherwise be unable to attend university.
 Recipients, who must be CARICOM citizens, will be able to utilize these full and partial tuition scholarships in order to pursue one of the undergraduate degrees within the School of Arts and Sciences at SGU.

+Download the St. George’s University, Grenada, Caribbean Visionary Scholarship application

-Contact: Donalyn Modeste, dmodeste@sgu.edu 1(473)444-4680 Ext 3029
+Contact: Donalyn Modeste, dmodeste@sgu.edu or 1(473)444-4680 Ext.
+3029

 Grenadian Government Scholarships